 24% indicate that their manager does not respect employees.

-These are absolutely eye-opening statistics, that clearly suggest that people don’t leave organizations for ‘few more dollars’, there are other reasons that are either not paid attention to, or are simply ignored for lack of ability to resolve such issues.
-It is easier to calculate the carrot points earned in terms of dollars to reward an employee, but it takes ‘Great leadership skills’ to tune in to their thought process, communicate a compelling vision that resonates with their own goals, develop them as individuals and team members, train and coach them, be with them as constant support and not a nagging boss.
-It is important to use EMOTIONAL INTELLIGENCE to actually understand what employees are driven by as people with high emotional intelligence and good communication skills are better at reading their environment, are intuitive and are able to sense what is going on around them.
-Individuals with high emotional intelligence and good communication skills also know how to "manage" relationships and how to apply influence when and where needed.
+These are eye-opening statistics that suggest that people don’t leave organizations for a ‘few more dollars’.
+Other reasons are either not paid attention to or are simply ignored for lack of ability to resolve such issues.
+It is easier to calculate the carrot points earned in terms of dollars to reward an employee.
+Still, it takes ‘Great leadership skills’ to tune in to their thought process, communicate a compelling vision that resonates with their own goals, develop them as individuals and team members, train and coach them, and be with them as constant support, not a nagging boss.
+It is essential to use EMOTIONAL INTELLIGENCE to understand what employees are driven by, as people with high emotional intelligence and good communication skills are better at reading their environment, are intuitive and are able to sense what is going on around them.
+Individuals with high emotional intelligence and good communication skills also know how to "manage" relationships and apply influence when and where needed.
 Needless to say that people enjoy working with them as they are inspiring and know how to motivate others to succeed.